BillHertzing/ATAP.Utilities/src/ATAP.IAC.Ansible/Documentation/ReadMe.md

 ### Git Setup

 The Git configuration file `.gitconfig` is stored in the mapped cloud filesystem drive, under the user's 'Documents folder'/Git  An environment variable called $env:GIT_CONFIG_GLOBAL points to this file.
 That works for the pwsh terminal and for the Powershell Integrated Terminal in VSC, but it does NOT work for the VSC Git Extensions.
-So a symbolic link needs to be created in the
+Instead, the GIT VSC extension seems like it only reads whatever is in `"C:\Program Files\Git\etc\gitconfig"`.
+So you can either merge that file with what is below, or, you can modify that file to

     -Setup Git
     in file ~/.gitconfig